Table of Contents

 Inhibition of hypersecretion

-- Dopamine agonists to reduce secretion of prolactin hormone and growth hormone receptor antagonists such as pegvisomant and inhibition of adrenal steroidogenesis by ketoconazole and metyrapone.
+- Dopamine agonists to reduce the secretion of prolactin hormone and growth hormones receptor antagonists such as pegvisomant and inhibition of adrenal steroidogenesis by ketoconazole and metyrapone.

-Surgical removal of large masses with mass effect via a Transphenoidal approach.
+Surgical removal of large masses with mass effect via a Transsphenoidal approach.

 Radiotherapy to reduce the growth of a pituitary mass.

-Chemotherapy with temozolamide, carboplatin and etoposide reducing growth of the mass.
+Chemotherapy with temozolomide, carboplatin, and etoposide reducing the growth of the mass.